 Photo credit: Lyon, Places to visit in France by Dimitry B.

 Who wouldn’t know the famous novel The Count of Monte Cristo?
-But just few know that its author, Alexander Dumas, left his hero imprisoned in the fortress d’If, which stands on a rocky island near the old port of Marseille.
+But just few know that its author, Alexander Dumas, left his hero imprisoned in the Chateau d’If, which stands on a rocky island near the old port of Marseille.

 Photo credit: Marseille, Places to visit in France by Rob Taylor